-In accordance with the Southern Association of Colleges and Schools - Commission on Colleges (SACSCOC), SRSU organizes undergraduate degree requirements into three categories: 1) General Education (Core) Requirements, 2) Other (elective or prescribed elective) requirements, and 3) Major requirements.
+In accordance with the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC), SRSU organizes undergraduate degree requirements into three categories: 1) General Education (Core) Requirements, 2) Other (elective or prescribed elective) requirements, and 3) Major requirements.

-- General Education courses are mandated by the Texas Higher Education College Board (THECB) and should generally be taken at the Freshman and Sophomore level.
-Specific requirements related to general education courses are explained in more detail within the Catalog. - Other coursework requirements vary according to the degree pursued.
-In general, courses in this category include college-specific requirements for the Program of Study, program-specific requirements for the Program of Study, and elective courses that serve as a prerequisite for other courses included in the Major requirements of the selected program of study. - Major requirements comprise a minimum of 25% of the total credit hours required to complete the Program of Study although each Program of Study determines the number of credit hours required in this category.
-This category of degree requirements consist of a specified group of courses in a particular discipline(s) or field(s).
-A minimum of 50% of the courses included in the Major discipline requirements must be at the 3000+ level.
-A minimum of 50% of the credit hours used to satisfy the Major discipline requirements must be taken at SRSU.
+- Texas Core Curriculum (TCC) is mandated by the Texas Higher Education College Board (THECB) and should generally be taken at the freshman and sophomore level.
+Specific requirements related to TCC courses are explained in more detail within the catalog. - Other coursework requirements vary according to the degree pursued.
+In general, courses in this category include college-specific requirements for the program of study, program-specific requirements for the program of study, and elective courses that serve as a prerequisite for other courses included in the major requirements of the selected program of study. - Major requirements comprise a minimum of 25% of the total credit hours required to complete the program of study although each program of study determines the number of credit hours required in this category.
+This category of degree requirements consists of a specified group of courses in a particular discipline(s) or field(s).
+A minimum of 50% of the courses included in the major discipline requirements must be at the 3000+ level.
+A minimum of 50% of the credit hours used to satisfy the major discipline requirements must be taken at SRSU.

-Major requirements may include a Concentration or Option, depending on the specific Program of Study addressed.
-A Concentration is an alternative track of courses within a Major or Option, accounting for at least 30% of the Major requirements.
-An Option is an alternative track of courses within a Major, accounting for 50% to 80% of the Major requirements.
-Specific requirements for the Concentrations and/or Options offered at SRSU may be found in the degree requirements explanation for a specific Major.
+Major requirements may include a concentration or option, depending on the specific program of study addressed.
+A concentration is an alternative track of courses within a major or option, accounting for at least 30% of the major requirements.
+An option is an alternative track of courses within a major, accounting for 50% to 80% of the major requirements.
+Specific requirements for the concentrations and/or options offered at SRSU may be found in the degree requirements explanation for a specific major.

-Some degree Programs of Study include additional requirements such as satisfactory performance on one or more assessments, licensing examination scores, completion of an internship or capstone experience, or other elements included in the Program.
-Specific requirements may be found in the appropriate section of the catalog describing a specific Major.
+Some degree programs of study include additional requirements such as satisfactory performance on one or more assessments, licensing examination scores, completion of an internship or capstone experience, or other elements included in the program.
+Specific requirements may be found in the appropriate section of the catalog describing a specific major.